AbhishiktaMondal/Raj_Shamani_Podcast_Analysis/README.md

 ## SQL Concepts Used
-SELECT

-WHERE

-ORDER BY

-GROUP BY

-HAVING

-Aggregate Functions

-CASE WHEN

-Subqueries

-Common Table Expressions (CTEs)

-Window Functions

-Date Functions
+SELECT, WHERE, ORDER BY, GROUP BY, HAVING, Aggregate Functions, CASE WHEN, Subqueries, CTEs, Window Functions, Date Functions